 Apples and kraut are a wonderful combination and one I use a lot when I'm making kraut.
-Apples are a prebiotic and so you will get lots of extra probiotics from adding apples to your kraut.
+Apples are a prebiotic so you will get lots of extra probiotics from adding apples to your kraut.
 I think everybody should eat more apples.
 Those who eat apples are 28 percent less likely to develop type 2 diabetes than those who don’t eat apples.
-The health benefit of apples is because this fruit is loaded with soluble fibre, the key to blunting blood sugar swings.
+The health benefits of apples are many and this fruit is loaded with soluble fiber, the key to blunting blood sugar swings.

 If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture

 Remove the outer leaves of cabbage.

 Finely shred the cabbage using a food processor or a hand shredder.